Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - December 2024: Outside the scope of the review panel, Alberta’s government introduced amendments to the Meat Inspection Act to increase penalties for the illegal slaughter and sale of uninspected meat to protect consumers and support food safety.

 - March 2025: Albertans were invited to complete an online survey on food safety in the context of the review panel’s recommendations.
-To learn more, see: Food safety engagement.
+Further public engagement with the foodservice industry on targeted topics will begin in early 2026.
+To learn more, visit Food safety engagement.

 - April 2025: Alberta’s government introduced amendments to the Early Learning and Child Care Act to increase accountability and transparency, address workforce challenges and enhance health safety and quality in child care.
 These changes will address the review panel’s recommendation to clearly state that all facility-based licence holders must comply with applicable zoning, health and safety legislation, and enables the implementation of other recommendations.

 - Administrative penalties have also been added to the legislation to further increase accountability.
-These new authorities come into effect on September 30, 2025.
+These new authorities came into effect on September 30, 2025.

 - Alberta Health Services (AHS) has increased the frequency of inspections at child care facilities serving food over the past year and improved its methods for investigating and managing cases of Escherichia coli (E. coli).